hughpaud2014/javaCompleteReferenceBundle/README.md

 The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources
-- `src/Track1`: the subfolder to maintain learning track 1
+- `src/JavaOverview`: the subfolder to maintain learning the overview of Java
+- `src/DataTypes`: the subfolder to main learning data types, variables, and arrays
 - `lib`: the folder to maintain dependencies

 ## Dependency Management